christophernhill/gmao_mitgcm_couplng/notes/tag-index.md

+  * Removing WRITE_FLD_XY_RLs of FU, FV, EMPMR, QNET, QSW, and SALTFLUX from driver_run_mod.FOR, since they can be obtained from pkg/diagnostics oceTAUX, oceTAUY, -oceFWflx, -oceQnet, -oceQsw, and -oceSflux.
+    (Note sign reversal of last 4 fields.)

 - checkpoint_0_J (2016/11/16)
   * Modified input/data.pkg and data.diagnostics so that
     diagnostic output fluxes (oceTAUX, oceTAUY, oceFWflx,
-    oceQnet, oceQsw, oceSflux) can be directly compared with MITgcm debug outputs of these same variable.
+    oceQnet, oceQsw, oceSflux) can be directly compared with MITgcm debug outputs of these same variable (FU, FV, EMPMR, QNET, QSW, SALTFLUX).
     Matlab script matlab/get_MITgcm.m does this comparison
     and shows that they are bit-identical, which in turn are bit-identical to the *import* output fields of